-This course builds on the basic ecology skills and sampling skills developed in ENVS 217 and focuses on the integration and practical application of fish and wildlife ecological theory, applied sampling theory, and field skills in completing realistic projects and scenarios.
-Prerequisite: ENVS 217.
+This course builds on the basic ecology skills developed in ENVS 207 and focuses on the integration and practical application of fish and wildlife ecological theory.
 (SCC)

 ENVS 237 - Bird Identification (3 cr)

 This course develops bird identification skills necessary to compete for jobs conducting landbird monitoring within this region.
 (SCC)